jnk0le/RFM7x-lib/README.md

 ![componentlesscobfake](pics/nrf24l01_cobfake.jpg)

-This is one of the most chinesed chinese nRF24l01+ fake.
+This is one of the most chinesed nRF24l01+ clone.
 It is assumed to be SI24R1 and always opens discussion about legality of missing RF filtering, but after some testing it turns out to be ordinary bk2425.
 If we look at schematics, there is not much missing: